-I left a comment on the Defending Contending blog the other day.
+I left a comment on the Defending Contending blog.
 One of the writers for this blog has participated in a few discussions here.
 Nice guy.
 We disagree on most everything, but nice guy nonetheless.

 Another writer, Bill, wrote an article about some street preachers being arrested.
 In the article he stated: